Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 British Columbia

-The new schedule means that as of Apr.
-19 all people age 40 and older can sign up.
+The ministry says people 40 years old and older were invited to register Monday, with those 35 and older signing up Tuesday and 30 and older Wednesday.

+Those 25 and older can register Thursday and 18 and above can sign up Friday.

 Once registered, users receive a confirmation code.
-They then wait for an email, text or call telling them they are eligible and can then book their vaccine appointment using that code.
+They then wait for an email, text or call telling them they're eligible and can book their vaccine appointment using that code.

-B.C.'s age-based program runs parallel to its pharmacy-based vaccine drive for residents between the ages of 55 and 65 who are eligible for the Oxford-AstraZeneca shot.
-That program began for people living in the Lower Mainland but has now been made provincewide.

-The pharmacy program was developed after provincial health officer Dr. Bonnie Henry placed a pause on use of the AstraZeneca vaccine for anyone under 55 on the advice of the National Advisory Committee on Immunization over concerns about rare blood clots.
+B.C. has joined other provinces in lowering the age for those eligible to receive the Oxford-AstraZeneca shot to 40.

 Firefighters, police and paramedics, meanwhile, are being vaccinated with the Pfizer-BioNTech and Moderna vaccines alongside staff at schools and childcare centres.